50+ Different Types of Graphs and Charts to Make Your Data Speak

-This article created by our team at wpDataTables, the #1 WordPress plugin for tables and charts, will provide a comprehensive list of charts and graphs and what they are best used for.
+This article, created by our team at wpDataTables, the #1 WordPress plugin for tables and charts, will provide the most essential types of charts and graphs and what they are best used for.

 Bar Chart Comparing categories Length of bars represent value Categorical data Not ideal for time series or many categories